Yosemite fire grows as crews protect iconic sequoias | Science-Environment

 Yosemite fire grows as crews protect iconic sequoias

+''Today it's actually the smokiest that we've seen,'' Nancy Phillipe, a Yosemite fire information spokesperson, said Sunday. ''Up until this morning, the park has not been in that unhealthy category, but that is where we are now.''
+More than 500 mature sequoias were threatened in the famed Mariposa Grove but there were no reports of severe damage to any named trees, including the 3,000-year-old Grizzly Giant.

+A sprinkler system set up within the grove kept the tree trunks moist and officials were hopeful that the steady spray of water along with previous prescribed burns would be enough to keep flames at bay, Phillipe said.

 The cause of the Washburn Fire was under investigation.
-It had grown to nearly 2.5 square miles (6.7 square kilometers) by Sunday morning.
+It had grown to nearly 2.5 square miles (6.7 square kilometers) by Sunday morning, with no containment.

 The giant sequoias, native in only about 70 groves spread along the western slope of California's Sierra Nevada range, were once considered impervious to flames but have become increasingly vulnerable as wildfires fueled by a buildup of undergrowth from a century of fire suppression and drought exacerbated by climate change have become more intense and destructive.